larsarv/java-record-mutator-generator/README.md

 ## Use Cases
 - Domain Modeling: Modify complex domain records without writing manual builders.
 - Testing: Create test data with specific mutations for unit tests.
-- Data Transformation: Apply transformations to nested records or lists of records.
+- Data Transformation: Apply transformations to nested records.

 ## How It Works
 To use JRMG, simply annotate your record class with @GenerateMutator.
 The annotation processor will generate a mutator